hoerstimme/voice_bridge_be/README.md

 ---

 ⚠ **Note:**
-If you are using the above-mentioned frontend, use **only** the STS with ElevenLabs route:
+If you are using the above-mentioned frontend, use **only** the STS with ElevenLabs route, and route for getting available voices:
 `/convert_voice_stream_bytes_webm`
+`/available_voices`

 ---